 A look at the robust expansion of winemaking that began around 2002, as new wineries opened their doors and new vineyards started to pop up across Sonoita-Elgin.

 As the Biden Administration accelerated the permitting process for the Hermosa project, Patagonia Vice Mayor Michael Stabile said he was “shocked” by South32’s new projections of mine-related traffic impacts and concerned by its plans for dewatering.
-“They’re going to flood us with water and they’re going to flood us with trucks,” he said.

 The Biden Administration is fast-tracking the permitting process for the mining project.
 Also, South32 has released its traffic study for the Cross Creek Connector access route.